Tutorial (Text Data Processing)#

 4000 rows × 5 columns

+We also provide a add_spacy_tokens function in the utility file to add the spacy tokens to our original dataframe.
 We can run the code below to add the spacy tokens.

 df_with_nltk_tokens_and_spacy_tokens = add_spacy_tokens(df_with_nltk_tokens_and_spacy_doc)